AnoukSmet/Brain-Quizzers/README.md

 * As a user, I expect all the different pages to be in the same style to make it as a whole.
 * As a user I want to learn something new while playing a game.
 * As a user, I want the webiste to be easy to use.
 I prefer not to have too many buttons or options.
+* As a user, I want to know where I am in the game, to know how many questions I still have left.

 <a></a>

 ### **Site owners Goals**
 * To have an appealing website where users want to go to play Trivia
 * For the users to learn something when playing my game